-What work should women do? - or NOT do? -
+What work should women do? - or NOT do? - and who gets to decide these questions?

 Women navigated contested work spaces where race, class, and gender combined with perceptions and fears about ability, morality, and female autonomy to shape the definitions of “women’s work.”
 Entrenched prejudices and systems informed workplace rules, pay, hiring and promotion, and even excluded women from some occupations.